MRT hacks in Singapore

 You’re essentially getting a reward for simply doing what you do everyday, which is one of the best things ever.
 Find out more about this nifty scheme here.

-These are 14 MRT hacks to make your journey smoother, but remember, common sense and courtesy are king.
+These are the MRT hacks you need to make your journey smoother, but remember, common sense and courtesy are king.
 Armed with kindness, sensibility, and your complicated affections for public transport in Singapore, any journey can be, if not great, then at least tolerable.
-If you liked this article, you’re going to love our article on MRT secrets.
+If you liked this article, you’ll love our article on MRT secrets.

 This article was brought to you by NETS FlashPay.